Application and eligibility

 Accessibility and test accommodations

 If you have a documented disability or special need, you may be able to receive accommodations to help you take the MCCEE.
-Visit the Accessibility and test accommodations page to learn more.
+Visit Accessibility and test accommodations to learn more.

 How to extend your eligibility window

-If you do not think you will be able to take the MCCEE within one year, you are allowed to extend your eligibility window by an additional 12 months.
+If you do not think you will be able to take the MCCEE within one year, you are allowed to extend your eligibility window to November 15, 2018.
 This involves paying an administration fee.
 If the exam fees have increased since you originally applied for the MCCEE, you will also need to pay the difference.
 These fees are non-refundable.

 Two months before your eligibility window expires, you will receive a message in your physiciansapply.ca account with instructions on how to extend your eligibility window.
 If you do not extend your window at that time, you will receive a second reminder one month before the expiry date.
 After that second reminder, if you have not extended your window and not yet taken the MCCEE, you will be withdrawn automatically and given a partial refund.
 For more details about refunds, see the Fees page.